 George Huang was born in Nanjing, China and grew up in California and Nevada.
-George joined InTouch in 2015.
+George worked at InTouch and later Asia Quality Focus from 2015 until 2019.
 At 195cm tall, George is an excellent sportsman and can be found running around on the volleyball courts every weekend.

 Chinese suppliers don't allow product inspection companies full access to factory operations.
 Learn the limits to QC inspection in China to better understand your responsibilities as an importer and improve your supplier relationship!